n0rq1/apprentice-assignment/README.md

 ```Dockerfile
 FROM node:16-alpine
 ```
-- The first thing we need at the top of our Dockerfile is define the base for our image
+- The first thing we need at the top of our Dockerfile is the base for our image
     - Since Node has already existing images, we don't need to reinvent the wheel and we can use one of their versions

 ```Dockerfile